11 factors to consider when choosing an employer of record (EOR)

 - An EOR helps to manage employee benefits that comply with labor laws.
 They help companies to meet employee expectations by offering medical insurance, retirement plans, and satisfactory leave policies.

 Working with a good EOR team helps companies reduce the burden of hiring multiple entities for individual tasks like legal regulations or hiring.
-Moreover, they get access to local and global pools of talent that facilitate a smooth scaling transition when the company plans to grow and expand Its workforce.
-When choosing an EOR, make sure you hire a team that facilitates a good long-lasting relationship between your company and employees and offers an uplifting experience to both entities.
+They also get access to local and global pools of talent that support a smooth growth transition when the company plans to expand its workforce.
+When choosing an EOR, make sure you hire a team that builds a good long-lasting relationship between your company and employees and offers a positive experience to both.

 What is the history of EOR?